-How to lengthen the lifespan of Vertical Geothermal Well with Solar Thermal in Nordic Climates?
+How to lengthen the lifespan of Vertical Geothermal Well with Evacuated Tube Solar Collectors in Nordic Climates?

-Closed loop geothermal well is one of the most energy efficient and reliable technology for Residential, commercial and institutional buildings.
-It provide steady thermal energy output that is less dependent from outdoor climate conditions, since ground thermal conditions are fairly constant below certain depth.
-When properly designed for its application, geothermal closed loop and water source heat pump has a longer lifespan that conventional air source heat pump and requires less maintenance.
+Closed loop geothermal heat pump system is one of the most energy efficient and reliable technology for residential, commercial and institutional buildings.
+It provide steady thermal energy output that is less dependent on outdoor climate conditions, since ground thermal properties, such as undisturbed ground temperature, are fairly constant below certain depth.
+When properly designed for its application, geothermal closed loop and water source heat pumps have a longer lifespan that conventional air source heat pumps and require less maintenance.

-Like any other technology, Geothermal closed loop has several drawbacks: First it's still more expensive than conventional Heating and Cooling system, Second it requires specialized skills for designing and executing a geothermal projects and Third (in Nordic Climates) ground temperature around vertical well will drops significantly in applications where heat balance (between Cooling and Heating) is not Zero.
+Like any other technology, Geothermal closed loop has several drawbacks: First it's still more expensive than conventional Heating and Cooling systems, Second it requires specialized skills for designing and drilling geothermal wells and Third (in Nordic Climates) ground temperature around vertical well will drops significantly over time, especially in applications where heat balance (between Cooling and Heating) is not Zero.

 In a typical Canadian Heating and Cooling Residential Project, Heat extracted from the Geothermal Wells in Winter is 2 to 3 times the Heat Dumped into the Wells in Summer.
 Over a longer period of time (10-15 years) Ground Temperature around geothermal wells will drop from Undisturbed Ground Temperature at 10 ⁰C (50 ⁰F) to 0 ⁰C (32 ⁰F).